MicrosoftDocs/architecture-center/docs/guide/technology-choices/load-balancing-overview-content.md

 The term *load balancing* refers to the distribution of workloads across multiple computing resources.
 Load balancing aims to optimize resource use, maximize throughput, minimize response time, and avoid overloading any single resource.
 It can also improve availability by sharing a workload across redundant computing resources.

+The term **content delivery** refers to the distribution of content to users based on geographic locations.
+Content delivery networks (CDNs) are a type of content delivery service that cache content in multiple geographic locations to improve the speed of delivery to users.

-Azure provides various load-balancing services that you can use to distribute your workloads across multiple computing resources.
-These resources include Azure Application Gateway, Azure Front Door, Azure Load Balancer, and Azure Traffic Manager.
+Azure provides various load-balancing and content delivery services that you can use to distribute your workloads across multiple computing resources.
+These resources include Azure Application Gateway, Azure Front Door, and Azure Load Balancer.

-This article describes some considerations to determine an appropriate load-balancing solution for your workload's needs.
+This article describes some considerations to determine an appropriate load-balancing and content delivery solution for your workload's needs.

 ## Service categorizations